-I’m writing this fresh from a digital detox in Cornwall, where Mr TBST and I went electricity-free and back to basics (if basic includes a flushing loo and plenty of prosecco) on a farm just outside Port Isaac.
+I’m writing this fresh from a digital detox in Cornwall, where Mr TBST and I went electricity-free and back to basics (if basic includes a flushing loo and prosecco) on a farm just outside Port Isaac.

 As I’ve said in previous posts, I love a spot of glamping!
 I love the idea of getting back to nature with nothing but a tent and the clothes on my back, but in reality I’d choose a roof over my head and a compost loo any day of the week.
 I’m a big fan of Canopy & Stars and spend many happy hours lusting over treehouses and yurts, however there are some unusual spots offering a touch of luxury on Air bnb too, which is where I found the Archer Farm Wagon.